patricksurry/pysimconnect/README.md

 ![simconnect set example](doc/sc-set.png)

 Lastly, let's send an event to FS2020.
-A simple example is to bump the altimeter adjustment knob, like so:
+A simple example is to bump the altimeter adjustment knob, like so.
+If you send this event a few times, you'll see the indicated altitude adjust in response.

 ![simconnect send example](doc/sc-send.png)

 This simple event needs no data, but with others you also need to provide a value.
-If you send this event a few times, you'll see the indicated altitude adjust in response.

-Writing code
+Working with python
 ---

 The command-line tool is just a lightweight